ansible-collections/community.docker/docs/docsite/rst/scenario_guide.rst

 For plugins, they have to be set for the environment Ansible itself runs in.
 For modules, they have to be set for the environment the modules are executed in.
 For modules running on remote machines, the environment variables have to be set on that machine for the user used to execute the modules with.

-    DOCKER_HOST
+.. envvar:: DOCKER_HOST

     The URL or Unix socket path used to connect to the Docker API.

-    DOCKER_API_VERSION
+.. envvar:: DOCKER_API_VERSION

     The version of the Docker API running on the Docker Host.
 Defaults to the latest version of the API supported by Docker SDK for Python.

-    DOCKER_TIMEOUT
+.. envvar:: DOCKER_TIMEOUT

     The maximum amount of time in seconds to wait on a response from the API.

-    DOCKER_CERT_PATH
+.. envvar:: DOCKER_CERT_PATH

     Path to the directory containing the client certificate, client key and CA certificate.

-    DOCKER_SSL_VERSION
+.. envvar:: DOCKER_SSL_VERSION

     Provide a valid SSL version number.

-    DOCKER_TLS
+.. envvar:: DOCKER_TLS

     Secure the connection to the API by using TLS without verifying the authenticity of the Docker Host.

+.. envvar:: DOCKER_TLS_HOSTNAME

+    When verifying the authenticity of the Docker Host, uses this hostname to compare to the host's certificate.

-    DOCKER_TLS_VERIFY
+.. envvar:: DOCKER_TLS_VERIFY

     Secure the connection to the API by using TLS and verify the authenticity of the Docker Host.

 Plain Docker daemon: images, networks, volumes, and containers